What's a .pf file vs an Amcache entry?

 3. Load both CSVs into Timeline Explorer.

-For full coverage, see Amcache vs Prefetch.
+For the full comparison, see Amcache vs Prefetch.

 Related posts